 What is Graphx Pregel API?

 Graphx[3] is a spark API for graph and graph-parallel computation.
-Graph algorithms are iterative in nature and properties of vertices depends upon the properties of its directly or indirectly (connected via other vertices) connected vertices.
-Pregel is a vertex centric graph processing model developed by Google and spark graphx provides an optimized variant of pregel api[4].
+Graph algorithms are iterative in nature and the properties of vertices depend upon the properties of their directly or indirectly (connected via other vertices) connected vertices.
+Pregel is a vertex-centric graph processing model developed by Google and spark graphX that provides an optimized variant of pregel api[4].

 How does Pregel API work?